 Compared to other countries, it is easy to secure a student visa to study in Australia.
 The protocols and visa applications are quick and there are always mentors to help you along the way.

-You just need to make sure that to study abroad, you must have sufficient finances to cover your tuition fees, which can be from scholarships, loans, or your own pocket.
+You just need to make sure that to study abroad, you must have sufficient finances to cover your tuition fees, which can be from scholarships for Indian students, loans, or your own pocket.
 A recent medical check-up and health insurance may be needed.
 English proficiency is also a major prerequisite along with other things.

 With your student visa, you can get a chance to work part-time and can earn somewhere between $25 to $30 an hour depending on what kind of job you are in.
 You can also choose to work full time during vacations and earn some more amount.
 These extra earnings can help you save some money and also take care of your living expenses to an extent.